rust-lang/wg-async/src/vision/shiny_future/barbara_wants_async_tracing.md

 ### What are some variations of this story that you considered, or that you think might be fun to write?
 Have any variations of this story already been written?

-*Often when writing stories, we think about various possibilities.
-Sketch out some of the turning points here -- maybe someone will want to turn them into a full story!
-Alternatively, if this is a variation on an existing story, link back to it here.*
+Another variation of this story is tracking down functional bugs: where the program is not always executing the expected code paths.
+An example of this is from the status quo story [Alan Builds A Cache](https://rust-lang.github.io/wg-async-foundations/vision/status_quo/alan_builds_a_cache.html).
+In this type of story, a developer uses tracing to see execution flow of an event as it is fully processed by the application.
+This can the be used to make sure that every expected or required action is completed and done in the correct order; and if actions were missed, be able to determine why.

 ### What are some of the things we'll have to figure out to realize this future?
 What projects besides Rust itself are involved, if any?
 (Optional)

 *Often the 'shiny future' stories involve technical problems that we don't really know how to solve yet.
 If you see such problems, list them here!*

-- Weave a trace ID through the execution of async workflows.
+- There will need to be some form of protocol for how to trace data as they move through a graph of async expressions.
+Perhaps by weaving a trace ID through the execution of async workflows.
+We will also have to provide a way "inject" or "wrap" this protocol around the users data in a way that can be automatically done as a compile time option (or is always done behind the scenes).
+- A protocol or standard for recording this information and decorating logs or metrics with this data would need to be provided.
 - Collecting entry and exit events for async expressions and linking them together in a graph
 - How to store the traces
-- How to identify each async expression so that a user knows what step in the trace refers to
+- How to identify each async expression so that a user knows what step in the trace refers to.
-- How to show this information to the user
+- How to show this information to the user.

 [character]: ../characters.md